About the High School Journalism Competition & Workshops

 - Electronic competition entries: We will accept competition materials via email (for writing categories only).

-- Email correspondence: Instead of killing many, many trees, we will send all information and packet materials via email.
+- In addition to email correspondence, we will also send all information and packet materials via email.

-This year’s High School Journalism Competition awards luncheon and one-day workshops are scheduled for Friday, April 10, 2015.
-Mark your calendars now!
+- This year’s High School Journalism Competition awards luncheon and one-day workshops will be announced soon!

 What Is the Competition?